alexmx/Insider/README.md

 📎 | Invoke a method on a registered **delegate** with given parameters and wait for response;
 📢 | Send local notifications through **NSNotificationCenter** with given parameters;
 📱 | Get device system state information (CPU, memory, IP address, etc);
+:floppy_disk: |  Manage files/directories in application sandbox (Documents, Library, tmp);

+In the `scripts` directory can be found some sample ruby scripts which test the built-in features.

 ## Installation